Codecademy/docs/content/mysql/concepts/expressions/expressions.md

 ---
-Title: "Expressions"
+Title: 'Expressions'
-Description: "Combinations of one or more values, operators, and functions that evaluate to produce a result."
+Description: 'Combinations of one or more values, operators, and functions that evaluate to produce a result.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'